PoviP/Wii-WPE/README.md

 HOW TO USE

-Due to antiviruses being rude, I've moved away the direct download, you'll have to create the app yourself using the DO IT YOURSELF guide further down.
+Due to antiviruses being rude, it's recommended that you avoid downloading the actual app.
+Instead download Source code (.zip) and build the app yourself via Python/cmd with the guide below.

 Any changes you make to the "Apps" will be immediate, no need to restart or reconfigure anything, try it as you go!